eskunu/hit_rating/README.md

 After 1,000 simulated casts the result was what was calculated above, or about 280 damage per second.
 Notice the spikes on the left of the graph; as the plot moves to the right the line (or damage) gradually starts to normalize.

 ![Figure 1](images/image1.png "Figure 1")Figure 1

+These results suggest that during a 50 minute fight the difference between ".84 hit with 175 increased spellpower" and ".99 hit with only the base spellpower" will be roughly equal to each other.

 ### A Hundred Casts (5 minutes)